Who We Serve

 Who are the refugees in Indianapolis?

-The Chin, Karen, Karenni and other ethnic minority refugees from Burma make up more than 80 percent of the persons currently making their home in Indianapolis through the Exodus resettlement program.
-The next largest population is Congolese, followed by smaller numbers of Iraqi, Syrian, Eritrean, Somali, Bhutanese, Chinese, Afghani, Cuban, and other nationalities.
+In 2017, we expect Chin, Karen, Karenni and other ethnic minority refugees from Burma to make up approximately 50 percent of the refugees we resettle in Indianapolis.
+The second largest population is Congolese at approximately 20 percent and the third largest is Syrian at approximately 17 percent.
+Exodus will also resettle smaller numbers of Iraqi, Eritrean, Somali, Bhutanese, Chinese, Afghani, Cuban, and other nationalities.
 In recent years, Indianapolis has seen an increase in the number of refugees coming to the city.
-Exodus resettled 892 new persons in 2015.
+Exodus resettled 947 new persons in 2016.

 What are their backgrounds?